CynicalJedi/DAOC-UI-Chooser/README.md

 ## Whats New?

 8/22/20 - Convert all the help images from PNG to JPG.
 Overall this reduces the size of the UI by roughly 185Mb.
 7/30/20 - Fixed issues in NF when using Map pack styles 2 and 3.
-7/30/20	- Add better 512x512 sized images for NF areas 7/28/20 - Add style 04 for map markers.
-Displays player location on map with an arrow to indicate the direction you are facing.
-(Realm War->Markers)
+7/30/20	- Add better 512x512 sized images for NF areas.
+7/28/20 - Add style 04 for map markers.
+Displays player location on map with an arrow to indicate the direction you are facing(Realm War->Markers).

 ## Download